sourcehut-mirrors/chawan/doc/mailcap.md

 in Chawan.

-The *browsecap* file fulfills a similar purpose for URI scheme handling. browsecap can override handling of any built-in scheme, or to add custom handlers (e.g. [**mutt**](man:mutt(1))(1) for *mailto*).
+The *browsecap* file fulfills a similar purpose for URI scheme handling.
+Browsecap can override handling of any built-in scheme, or to add custom handlers (e.g. [**mutt**](man:mutt(1))(1) for *mailto*).
 When combined with [**cha-cgi**](cgi.md)(5), browsecap also enables extending Chawan with user-specified schemes.